Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Preliminaries

 We denote the connected component of the group of linear transformations preserving $\langle\mid\rangle$ by $\Go$.
 In order to simplify our notation, we henceforth denote $\Ga$ by $\sG$, $\Go$ by $\sH$, $\R^{2n+1}$ by $\sT$ and we denote their corresponding Lie algebras by $\fg,\fh,\ft$ respectively.
-Moreover, we fix two $(n+1)$ dimensional subspaces of $\R^{2n+1}$ as follows:
+We recall that $\sH$ is characterized by the property that it preserves orientation on the spaces spanned respectively by $(e_1,\dots,e_n)$ and $(e_{n+1},\dots,e_{2n+1})$ (for more details see Lemma 6 of \cite{neil}).
+We call the standard orientation on the aforementioned spaces to be positive.
+Hence, we can consistently endow any maximal isotropic space (dimension $n$) with positive orientation and any \emph{null space} (space orthogonal to a maximal isotropic space) with positive orientation. \end{convention}